webaccess/crmplatform-docs/source/includes/_states.md

 }
 ```

+### Description

-This endpoint deletes a specific state.
+This method deletes specific state by id and returns details of deleted state.

 ### HTTP Request